HunterBelanger/papillon-ndl/docs/install/index.rst

 -------------------------
 Unfortunately, GCC-11 is quite new, and many distrubtions do not yet ship this compiler toolchain, or have specific installation commands.
-If you are not using one of hte distributions listed above, first check to see if there is a specific method to install GCC-11 form your distributions repositories.
+If you are not using one of the distributions listed above, first check to see if there is a specific method to install GCC-11 form your distributions repositories.
 If not, I recommend building GCC-11 from source.
 This is outside the scope of these installation instruction, but instructions are readily found online.